folio-org/stripes-connect/doc/api.md

 * `permissionsRequired`: A string (or an array of strings) indicating the list of permissions required for the given resource to be fetched.

+* `shouldRefresh`: An optional function which can be used to indicate if the given resource should be refreshed when another resource is mutated.

 In addition to these principal pieces of configuration, which apply to all operations on the resource, these values can be overridden for specific HTTP operations: the entries `GET`, `POST`, `PUT`, `DELETE`